resolang/reso/README.md

 # TODOs:

 - New logo
+- Custom palettes defined by a PNG
+- Docs
 - README.md
 - ARCHITECTURE.md
 - ALGORITHMS.md
 - Oh, the code is not finished either.

+- Trailer
+  - Draw wires
+  - Custom palettes!
+Do a Warhol kind of thing
+  - Cool circuits!
+  - Animated logo

 # Installation and usage